What Will Matter When AI Knows Everything?

 sustained mentorship

-formation of judgment
+development of judgment

 space to wrestle with big ideas